 Appearances: 90 (90/0) Goals: 8

 Corbett was brought to Home Park in 1962 by Ellis Stuttard, with whom he had previously worked at Swindon Town.
 Beginning his career as a junior with the Wiltshire club, he worked his way into the first team and made over 60 appearances during his four years there.
 After joining Argyle he made a big impression in his first two seasons and his displays on the wing made him a crowd favourite.
-However, a series of injuries restricted his appearances for the next three years and sadly led to his early retirement from the game.
+However, a series of injuries restricted his appearances for the next three years, culminating in a broken leg that sadly led to his early retirement from the game.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.